WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Fixing Revokes

-Method 1 has a high success rate and requires a computer
+Method 1 has a low success rate and doesn't require a computer

-Method 2 has a medium-high success rate and requires a computer
+Method 2 has a high success rate and requires a computer

-Method 3 has a low success rate and doesn't require a computer
+Method 3 has a medium-high success rate and requires a computer

 Method 4 will work, requires a computer and it will erase your data.

 ### Method 1

+1. Remove the Config Profile and uninstall every sideloaded app you've installed

+2. Back up your device using iCloud

+3. Reset your device from Settings > General > Transfer or Reset iPhone > Erase All Content and Settings

+4. Restore your iCloud backup

+5. Now, follow the guide again

+### Method 2

 1. Remove the Config Profile and uninstall every sideloaded app you've installed